v-dem/queasy-db/README.md

 QuEasy DB is a set of database access classes for CRUD operations.
 Some of the most usual queries can be built automatically (like `SELECT` by unique field value/values, `UPDATE`, `INSERT` and `DELETE`).
-Complex queries can be defined in database and/or tables config.
+More complex queries can be defined in database and/or tables config.
-The main goal is to move `SQL` queries out of `PHP` code.
+The main goal is to separate `SQL` queries out of `PHP` code and provide an easy way for CRUD operations.

 ### Features

 * QuEasy DB extends `PDO` class, so any project which uses `PDO` can be seamlessly moved to use QuEasy DB.
-* CRUD database operations in just one PHP code row.
+* Simple CRUD database operations in just one PHP code row.
 * Separating SQL queries from PHP code.

 ### Requirements